 The doctor put on a smile that reminded Jack of a used car salesman and said.

 “Well, we need to clear it of some outdated human features, appetite, addiction that sort of thing, also if there was any damage caused by the assault, we will be able to correct that and get him back to as much of his old self as possible.
 He’ll then be updated with the latest none-bio-human legal behaviour software and he’ll be good to go.
 The whole process will only take a couple of days.
 So, about his insurance details?
 The sooner we can get in touch with them, the sooner we know which body model to prepare.”

 “He has a full account with Gen. Bank and I think they offer an insurance policy but I don’t know the details.
-But I can give you his full name birthday though?”
+But I can give you his full name and birthday, though?”

 The doctor’s smile grew and he put a reassuring hand on Jack’s shoulder.

-Three days and 18 different signed documents later, Jack was invited back to the hospital to collect Dan 2.0, now in his mid-range body by Honda in association with Ge.
-Bank.
+Three days and 18 different signed documents later, Jack was invited back to the hospital to collect Dan 2.0, now in his mid-range body by Honda in association with Gen. Bank.
 The digital expression display wasn’t the latest but was good enough and it had full autonomous arms and legs with regular walking and handling capabilities.
-Top speed of 45km an hour and a 3-day battery life at standard use.
-The doctor explained that while he was only equipped with a standard speech package, they weren’t particularly expensive and fairly easy to download so if Dan 2.0 wanted to search for something similar to what he sounded like before it wouldn’t be too hard to do.
+Top speed of 45km an hour and 3-day battery life at standard use.
+The doctor explained that while he was only equipped with a standard speech package, they weren’t particularly expensive and fairly easy to download, so if Dan 2.0 wanted to search for something similar to what he sounded like before, it wouldn’t be too hard to do.